covcom/205CDE/labs/06 HTML5 forms/worksheet.md

 ### Test your understanding

-1. Change your input types for the input elements to appropriate values.
+1. Open file **form_skel.html**.
+Change your input types for the input elements to appropriate values.

 2. Try to put incorrect data in your form and check the browser's support for types.